Alejoab/MercaTodo/README.md

 - Create the .env file from the .env.example file.
 - Configure the needed information in the .env file.
 - Run `composer install` to install the dependencies.
-- Run `npm install` to install the dependencies
 - Run `php artisan key:generate` to generate the application key.
 - Run `php artisan migrate:fresh --seed` to create the database tables.
 - Run `php artisan storage:link` to make the images available to the application.